ImaanBontle/SDV-immersive-weathers/README.md

 <!--Config Options-->
 ## Configuration <a id="config"></a>

-*This section contains summaries of the config options for each mod.*
+*This section contains summaries of the available config options of each mod.*

-*NB: You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or through manually editing the `config.json` contained in each mod's folder (generated after running SMAPI at least once).*
+NB: You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or through manually editing the `config.json` contained in each mod's folder (generated after running SMAPI at least once).

 ### Framework <a id="framework-config"></a>